christianparet/Survey-on-Open-Science-Practices-in-Functional-Neuroimaging.-Dataset-and-Materials/README.md

 Library dependencies...
 ## Further information
 - Code for producing plots is named the following way: "OSQ_XX", where "XX" is the abbreviation of the respective question category*
 - We feel commited to publish as much data as necessary to reproduce our findings, and for future research to re-use it.
-To minimize the risk for re-identification of study participants, we removed gender information from the data.	<br />
+To minimize the risk for re-identification of study participants, we removed gender information from the data.
-*Abbreviations of question categories<br />
+### *Abbreviations of question categories
 GQ = General Questions; BI = BIDS; PR = Preregistration; DS = Data Sharing; NA = Neuroimaging Data Analysis Software; SP = Stimulus Presentation Software; PD = Participant Demographics/ Sociodemographic Information
 # Whom to contact for support
 Issues related to the code can be submitted via Github's Issues function.
 Please address your project-related questions to christian.paret[at]zi-mannheim.de.
 We are all busy people, but we will do our best to respond quickly.
 # Further reading
 Paret C., Unverhau N., Feingold F., Poldrack R.A., Stirner M., Schmahl C., Sicorello M. (2021).
 Survey on Open Science Practices in Functional Neuroimaging.
-BioRxiv.
+BioRxiv.<br />
 Watch out for original article coming out soon.